Ohio State vs. Rutgers NCAA Football Odds, Plays and Insights | October 2, 2021

 - When Ohio State puts up more than 13.5 points, it is 2-2 against the spread and 3-1 overall.

-- When Ohio State amasses more than 264.3 yards, the team is 2-2 against the spread and 3-1 overall.
+- Ohio State is 2-2 against the spread and 3-1 overall when the team picks up over 264.3 yards.

-- This year, the Buckeyes have five turnovers, three fewer than the Scarlet Knights have takeaways (8).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.